sneumann/container-metfrag/README.md

 # MetFrag Docker

+MetFrag is a tool for in-silico fragmentation for computer assisted identification of metabolite mass spectra.

 ## Building the Docker image

 Building the docker file generally is not needed.
 You can pull it from the official dockerhub registry: